rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 -   Download the repo for every lecture/lab/exercise, and place it in the appropriate directory within your `/sei` folder to stay organized.
 -   Only fork and clone homework assignments that you will need to turn in via pull request.
--   I strongly recommend using [Dark Mode](https://support.apple.com/en-us/HT208976) on your Mac, in [Visual Studio Code](https://code.visualstudio.com/docs/getstarted/themes), and wherever else possible to reduce eye strain and blue light exposure.
+-   I strongly recommend using [Dark Mode](https://support.apple.com/en-us/HT208976) on your Mac, a darker color palette in [Visual Studio Code](https://code.visualstudio.com/docs/getstarted/themes), and wherever else possible to reduce eye strain and blue light exposure over the next three months.

 <hr>